Cultural Differences between Spain and the United States – 4 more things I’ve noticed

 Cultural differences between Spain and the United States: We’re terrified of physical contact

-My boss is (was) an older, bearded Spanish guy.
+My boss – back when I had one – was an older, bearded Spanish guy.

 He wore brown suits with tan ties, and I suspect he kept a bottle of whisky in a desk drawer for emergencies.